Humza123-Shahid/EvenTo/README.md

-🚌 Bus Reservation System README
+📅 Event Management System README
-This is a comprehensive bus ticket reservation system built using the MERN Stack (MongoDB, Express, React, Node.js).
+This is a comprehensive event management system built using the MERN Stack (MongoDB, Express, React, Node.js).

 🚀 Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.